openath/athlib/docs/source/vocab.rst

 :results: exchange of results, AFTER a competition is finished, when the results are at least broadly realistic and complete.

-:recording: what happens DURING a competition - exchange of finish line data, field event measurements
+:recording: what happens DURING a competition - exchange of finish line data, field event measurements.
+These differ from results in that they have not been certified by the competition referee.

 :entries: start lists and data on who entered what, prior to a competition starting.
 This may also include exchange of personal data (e.g. email, next of kin contact numbers) and payment information between athlete or team and the organiser, which is not necessarily open to the world.